 Liquidity: By owning real estate securities you are provided the daily liquidity and transparency not found in the ownership of direct real estate assets.
 Buying and selling can happen in moments vs. days, weeks or even months, providing the flexibility to move in and out of property types and locations as market conditions change.

-Current Income1: REITs are required to pay out 90% of their net income to shareholders in the form of dividends.
+Current Income: REITs are required to pay out 90% of their net income to shareholders in the form of dividends.
 Historically, investors have used REITs as a vehicle for generating yield in their portfolios.
-Our strategy seeks to enhance portfolio income and deliver higher current returns using conservative covered call-writing and dividend capture strategies.

 Diversification: The portfolio is global in nature, providing an indirect ownership interest in over 10,000 income-producing properties in the US and other developed countries around the world.
 The Fund’s holdings are diversified by both property type and geography, providing investors with a wide range of exposure to institutional quality real estate.